nginx/unit-docs/source/installation.rst

    .. tab:: Python

-      When you run :command:`./configure python`, the script configures a module to support running Python scripts as applications in Unit.
+      When you run :command:`./configure python`, the script configures a module to support running Python scripts as applications on Unit.
       Available command options:

       .. list-table::